Daniel Cavanagh: Hindsight and We're Here Because We're Here

 In late 2008, Anathema's new label K-Scope released a collection of old songs re-recorded in semi acoustic fashion with one new track "Tales of the Unexpected" included.
 Despite notable changes, there was generally favourable reaction to the re-worked old songs.
 This was an important step towards Anathema deciding on K-Scope as their new label.

 Finally in May 2010, almost seven years after their last full album release, Anathema released their self-produced "We're Here Because We're Here" mixed by Steven Wilson of Porcupine Tree.
 The album has received massive response from all corners of the press and fan reactions have been positive.
 It was awarded the Prog Album of the Year award from media titan "Classic Rock".

 Side-Project Weather Systems

-In 2021, Cavanagh announced his return to music in the side-project "Weather Systems", consisting of himself and John Douglas.
+In 2022, Cavanagh announced his return to music in the side-project "Weather Systems", consisting of himself and Daniel Cardoso, former Anathema member.
+The debut album, Oceans Without a Shore, was released on September 27, 2024.